A Small Blue Key

 “She’s shrewish and manipulative.”

-“She’s old and insecure, Gregory.”
+“She’s old and insecure, Nikolai.”
 Marina snapped the carton’s lid open.

 “Age isn’t an excuse for being an asshole.”